kailaix/ADCME.jl/docs/src/tu_customop.md

     As a reminder, there are many built-in custom operators in `deps/CustomOps` and they are good resources for understanding custom operators.
 The following is a step-by-step instruction on how custom operators are implemented.

 ## The Need for Custom Operators
 Custom operators are ways to add missing features or improve performance critical components in ADCME.
-Typically users do not have to worry about custom operators and performance of prototypes is in general pretty good.
+Typically users do not have to worry about custom operators.
 However, in the following situation custom opreators might be very useful

 - Direct implementation in ADCME is inefficient, e.g., vectorizing some codes is difficult.
-- There are legacy codes users want to reuse, such as Fortran libraries.
+- There are legacy codes users want to reuse, such as Fortran libraries or adjoint-state method solvers.
 - Special acceleration techniques, such as checkpointing scheme, MPI-enabled linear solvers, and FPGA/GPU-accelerated codes.

 ![](https://github.com/ADCMEMarket/ADCMEImages/blob/master/ADCME/custom.png?raw=true)